 - Certified Nurse Midwives (CNMs): Specially trained, licensed professionals experienced in providing obstetric and newborn care, CNMs provide comprehensive, family-centered maternity care from the first prenatal visit through labor, delivery, and after the birth of your baby.
 Midwives are registered nurses who have earned their master's degree in nursing, with a strong emphasis on clinical training in midwifery.
 Midwives work with obstetricians who are always available to assist if complications occur during pregnancy, labor, or delivery.

 - Obstetrician-Gynecologist (OB/GYN): A medical doctor who is specially trained to provide medical and surgical care to women, OB/GYNs spend four years after medical school in a residency program studying pregnancy, reproduction, and female medical and surgical problems.
 To verify the credentials of an obstetrician, contact the American Board of Obstetrics and Gynecology.
-Specialists who mainly provide pregnancy care are obstetricians, while gynecologists primarily provide female reproductive system care.

 - Family practitioner (FP): a medical doctor who specializes in the health care of all family members.
 Some FPs provide normal OB/GYN care, but will refer high-risk pregnancies and other problems to an OB/GYN.